circleci/circleci-docs/jekyll/_cci2/overview.md

 * TOC
 {:toc}

 CircleCI is a modern continuous integration and continuous delivery (CI/CD) platform.
 CircleCI is installable inside your private cloud or data center and is free to try for a limited time.

+CircleCI 2.0 provides new infrastructure that includes the following improvements:
+* New configuration with any number of jobs and workflows to orchestrate them.
+* Custom images for execution on a per-job basis.
+* Fine-grained performance with custom caching and per-job CPU or memory allocation.

 Refer to [Sign Up and Try CircleCI]({{ site.baseurl }}/2.0/first-steps/) to get started with the hosted application.

 ## Trial Installation Requirements